Desert Fashion Plaza: Expansion

 During the 1980s, major shopping destinations such as Palm Desert Town Center and the El Paseo Shopping District were growing rapidly in Palm Desert, California.
 National chains also opened up businesses throughout the Palm Desert area.
 Because of this, most local shops that were in the central hub of Palm Springs began to shift away into other areas that were also seeing growth.
-This situation prompted Desert Plaza Partnership to focus on plans of expanding the mall.
+This situation prompted Desert Plaza Partnership to focus on plans to expand the mall.

 In 1983, Edward J. DeBartolo Corp. announced an agreement with Desert Plaza Partnership to renovate the Desert Inn Fashion Plaza for $42 million.
 The Ohio-based corporation planned to enlarge the mall to accommodate more tenants, a six-story hotel, and underground parking.
 Meanwhile, the local redevelopment agency was authorized to help developers acquire the additional property needed for the potential project.

-In 1984, redevelopment took place by first razing historic-period buildings on the site, and setting up the new section on top.
+In 1984, the redevelopment took place by first razing historic-period buildings on the site and setting up the new section on top.
 At the same time, Joseph Magnin announced that they would close their remaining 24 stores, including the one in Palm Springs due to bankruptcy.

 The mall was officially opened on November 16, 1985, under the new name of Desert Fashion Plaza.
 I. Magnin and Saks Fifth Avenue would serve as the main anchors of the newly redeveloped mall, as well as a hotel called Maxim's Paris Suite Hotel.